jerome-bouvier/pcktclnr/README.md

 pcktclnr

-Retrieve getpocket articles and archive if the're older than 2 months
+Retrieve getpocket articles and archive if they're older than 2 months